mpalummo/DFT-2D/C-BN-2L/scf-bands/PBE+vdW/README.md

 At the end you should have  cbn_2l_AB.scf.out, cbn_2l_AB.bands.out, bands.out

-Open them and check everything is ok
+Open them and check that everything is ok

 There should be also other 3 files Band*
 You can use the python script plot_bands.py to plot the B*gnu file